SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 14. What will follow seeking a high place for one's self?
 15. How should we do when bidden to a place?
 16. Who only are really and permanently exalted?
-17. What did Jesus sayldso to the makers of feasts?
+17. What did Jesus say also to the makers of feasts?
 18. Why should not the rich be invited?
 19. Who should be invited?
 Why?
 20. When will the recompense be given?

-NOTES.
+### NOTES.
-1. IT would be a matter of. interest to collect all the recorded instances of healing on the Sabbath.
+1. It would be a matter of interest to collect all the recorded instances of healing on the Sabbath.
 We should find that they are very numerous.
-Some oPChrist's most remarkable cures were per- formed on the Sabbath.
+Some of Christ's most remarkable cures were performed on the Sabbath.
 What was His object in this?
-If we recall what a burdensome yoke the scribes and Pharisees and law- yers had made of the commandments and of the whole service of God, and then remember thai the commandments of God are not grievous, but are ordained unto life, we shall see the reason.
+If we recall what a burdensome yoke the scribes and Pharisees and lawyers had made of the commandments and of the whole service of God, and then remember that the commandments of God are not grievous, but are ordained unto life, we shall see the reason.
 It was to let people know that the Sabbath should be a day of joy and blessing.
-2. WE have the choice given us whether we will receive our reward now or in the future.
-God does not bestow His rewards 14 I.B'SSONS 'rws 1300g.
-OF LUXE.

-until the second coming of Christ (Matt- 16 : 27; Rev. 22: 12);
-and therefore whatever reward we get now must consist wholly in the empty applause of our fellowmen.
-But they who are content to wait till the coining of the Lord and the resurrection, will receive eternal riches.
+2. We have the choice given us whether we will receive our reward now or in the future.
+God does not bestow His rewards until the second coming of Christ (Matt 16:27; Rev. 22:12); and therefore whatever reward we get now must consist wholly in the empty applause of our fellowmen.
+But they who are content to wait till the coming of the Lord and the resurrection, will receive eternal riches.

-LESSON VI.—August ii, 1894.
-CALLED TO THE FEAST.
-Luke 14:15-35.
+## Lesson 6 - Called to the Feast
+*Luke 14:15-35.*
+#### August 11, 1894.

-Tins lesson, which includes the remainder of the fourteenth chapter, may readily be divided, for convenience in remembering, into two subjects: " The Parable of the Supper," and "Counting the Cost.''
+This lesson, which includes the remainder of the fourteenth chapter, may readily be divided, for convenience in remembering, into two subjects: "The Parable of the Supper," and "Counting the Cost."
 Analyze and review the entire chapter.

 1. Where was Jesus when He gave the instruction that is recorded in this chapter?
 2. On what day was it?
-3. What was said by one who sat at ke table with Him?
+3. What was said by one who sat at the table with Him?
-4. What was it that led to this remail?
+4. What was it that led to this remark?
 5. In what manner did Jesus reply?
 6. Without committing to memory verbally, see how accurately you can relate this parable.
 7. What did a certain man make?
-8. What did lie do at supper time?
+8. What did he do at supper time?
-9. What did those who were bidden begin to do 7'
+9. What did those who were bidden begin to do?
-10. What different excuses are recorded? •
+10. What different excuses are recorded?
 11. When the servant returned with these messages, what did the master of the house say?
 12. When this was done, what did the servant say?
 13. What was the servant then commanded to do?